michael2012z/BitBible/markdown/KJV/files/Exod.md

 15. And Moses said unto his father in law, Because the people come unto me to enquire of God:

-16. When they have a matter, they come unto me; and I judge between one and another, and I do make them know the statutes of God, and his laws.one…: Heb. a man and his fellow
+16. When they have a matter, they come unto me; and I judge between one and another, and I do make them know the statutes of God, and his laws.

 17. And Moses’ father in law said unto him, The thing that thou doest is not good.

-18. Thou wilt surely wear away, both thou, and this people that is with thee: for this thing is too heavy for thee; thou art not able to perform it thyself alone.Thou wilt…: Heb.
-Fading thou wilt fade
+18. Thou wilt surely wear away, both thou, and this people that is with thee: for this thing is too heavy for thee; thou art not able to perform it thyself alone.

 19. Hearken now unto my voice, I will give thee counsel, and God shall be with thee: Be thou for the people to God-ward, that thou mayest bring the causes unto God: